-The Minister for Industry and Employment is responsible for the Local Jobs First Act 2003, the Local Jobs First Policy, associated policies, guidance documents and model clauses.
+The Minister for Jobs, Innovation and Trade is responsible for the Local Jobs First Act 2003, the Local Jobs First Policy, associated policies, guidance documents and model clauses.

-7.2 Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+7.2 Department of Jobs, Precincts and Regions (DJPR)

-DEDJTR is responsible for developing the Local Jobs First Policy, guidelines and model clauses and establishing structures to support its delivery across Victorian Government agencies.
-As part of this, DEDJTR undertakes monitoring, reporting and auditing activities related to the Local Jobs First Policy and guidelines, and provides advice and regular reporting to the Minister for Industry and Employment and the Victorian Government.
+DJPR is responsible for developing the Policy, Guidelines and model clauses and establishing structures to support its delivery across Victorian Government agencies.
+As part of this, DJPR undertakes monitoring, reporting and auditing activities related to the Policy and Guidelines.
+It provides advice and regular reporting to the Minister for Jobs, Innovation and Trade and the Victorian Government.

-In addition, DEDJTR is responsible for:
+In addition, DJPR is responsible for:

-- managing the services to be delivered by the Industry Capability Network (ICN) Victoria under the Policy - leading engagement with the Commonwealth Government, other states and territories, and internationally on the Local Jobs First Policy - preparing the whole-of-government annual report on the application of the Policy, including compliance, to provide to the Minister to table in Parliament as required under the Local Jobs First Act.
+- managing the services delivered by the Industry Capability Network (ICN) Victoria under the Policy - leading engagement with the Commonwealth Government, other states and territories, and internationally on the Policy - preparing the whole-of-government Local Jobs First Annual Report on the application of the Policy, including compliance, to provide to the Minister to table in Parliament as required under the Act.

-DEDJTR engages directly with agencies and has access to all Local Jobs First documentation developed by agencies or submitted to agencies or the ICN by potential and contracted suppliers.
+DJPR engages directly with agencies and has access to all Local Jobs First documentation developed by agencies or submitted to agencies or the ICN by potential and contracted suppliers.